What is the Difference Between CRM and eCRM ?

 Understanding eCRM

-1. Web-based Interaction: Engaging with customers through online platforms.
+• Interactive Web: Engaging customers through online platforms.

-2. Data Analytics: Using digital data to understand customer behavior.
+• Data Analytics: Using digital records to understand customer behavior.

-4. Omnichannel Communication: Integrating various digital communication channels.
+• Omnichannel Communications: Integrating multiple digital communication channels.

 Benefits of eCRM for Businesses

-• Better scalability and integration with digital tools
+• Increased scalability and integration of digital tools.

 CRM vs. eCRM: The Fundamental Differences